World Religions — Crossing Paths

 A mountaineering metaphor is woven throughout our entire program.
 It especially shapes the Sunday schedule we follow.
 In a sense, we climb one mountain each month.
 And climbing requires the same steps each time: Familiarizing yourself with the map of the terrain, preparing your gear, making the climb and then sitting back to take it all in.
 This flow shapes the structure and names of the Sundays in each month.
 Here’s an overview:

-Summit Day- Third comes the big day: the visit.
+Summit Day — Third comes the big day: the visit.
 It’s the day of the climb so to speak.
 We call this “Summit Day” rather than “Summit Sunday” in honor of the fact that many other religions don’t meet on Sunday and so the group’s visits will also happen on days other than Sunday.
-For 2021-2022, these visits will be virtual, subject to change depending on local covid conditions.
+For 2021-2022, these visits will be virtual or in-person, depending on local Covid conditions.

 * Age in September is preferred placement.
 For any exceptions please contact the Director of Religious Education.